tsfu/Personal-Website/README.md

 ### Tianshuang's Personal Site: Introduction ###
 This is my personal website repository.
 It was first built when I was learning html/css/js with BootStarp 4 in Fall 2018.
 I plan to constantly update it while learning new web programming technology and skills.
 The site will be a good place to know about me and my recent situations.

 This branch (master) has the latest updates and is the version getting hosted online.
-History versions are archived into their own branches.
+History versions are archived into their own branches for records.

 #### Anyway, thank you for coming here!
 [Welcome to visit the website now.](https://tsfu.github.io) ####